markosski/gossipgrid/gossip.md

 * receive gossip

+## Concepts

 * Adding Items:
-When an item is added, it’s inserted into items, items_delta, and items_delta_cache.
+When an item is added, it’s inserted into the store, items_delta, and items_delta_cache.

 Delta State:
 When sending deltas, you call add_delta_state, which adds the peer(s) to peers_pending for each item.

 * Acknowledgment:
 When a node receives an ACK, it removes the sender from peers_pending.
 If peers_pending is empty, the item is removed from items_delta and items_delta_state.

 * Sending Deltas:
 get_delta_for_node determines which items to send to each peer, using items_delta and items_delta_cache.